ozairs/apigateway/istio/README-routing.md

     ![alt](./images/jaeger_ui.jpg)

-17. Kill all the background processes with the command `pkill istioctl`
+17. Once your satisfied with examining Kiali and Jaeger, you can kill all the background processes with the command `pkill istioctl`

 Congratulations, you have successfully deployed Istio routing rules to control traffic routing from the API Gateway to the fancave-teams microservices, either v1 (Stable) or beta (Beta) versions.

 ## Summary

-In this tutorial, you configured an Istio JWT Security policy to protect access to a microservice with a valid JWT Token.
-The DataPower API Gateway service is then used to generate a token and invoke the Fancave Teams microservice successfully.
+In this tutorial, you configured multiple Istio routing rules to control mesh behaviour based on the subscribed API plan or introduce new features via A/B testing.
+Finally, you used the built Kaili and Jaeger plugins to visualize the serviecs within the Istio service mesh.

 ## Cleanup